DaveBackus/Data_Bootcamp_Book/intro.md

 ---

 This book -- and the course we developed it for -- is about data, primarily economic and financial data, which is what we know best.
 It's also about tools for working with data, which in this case means Python and its data-related packages.
 By the end of the course, you'll have a better idea where to find data that's useful to you.
 You will also have command over tools you can use to do something interesting with it.
-We think your life will be more interesting, but maybe that's us.
+We think your life will be more interesting, too, but maybe that's us.

 ## Answers to common questions

 **Why should I do this?**  It’s an investment in your future.
 You will learn how to  process data and communicate its content effectively and efficiently.
 You will be more valuable to current and future employers.

 **Can’t I do what I need in Excel?**  Excel is a great program, but once you have a little programming experience it will remind you of doing arithmetic on your fingers.
-With Python, you will be able do routine tasks more efficiently (“[automate the boring stuff](https://automatetheboringstuff.com/),” as one guide suggests), handle larger data sets, and generally do things that spreadsheet programs can’t do.
+With Python, you will be able do routine tasks more efficiently (“[automate the boring stuff](https://automatetheboringstuff.com/),” as one guide suggests), handle larger data sets, rearrange datasets at will, and generally do things that spreadsheet programs can’t do.

 **What are the prerequisites?**  There are none.
 We start at the very beginning and go from there.
 What you'll need is the **courage** to take on a challenge and the **patience** to debug [programs that don’t quite work](http://junkcharts.typepad.com/numbersruleyourworld/2015/06/the-day-after-the-half-day-in-the-life-of-a-data-scientist.html) -- and they never work the first time, and often not the second or third time either.
 Don't panic.
 Ask for help and remind yourself that patience is a virtue.